isabella232/advertising-cloud.en/help/dsp/campaign-management/macros.md

 ## General Tracking Macros

-General tracking macros are available across all ad and tag types in order to pass back the required data.
+Use general tracking macros across all ad and tag types to pass back specific data, as required.

 | Macro | Description |
 | --------------- | ---------------------- |